hucker/ten8t/README.md

 ## Code Metrics (from `radon`)

-I track code quality using [Radon](https://github.com/rubik/radon) metrics across the `ten8t` package.
+Code quality is tracked using [Radon](https://github.com/rubik/radon) metrics across the `ten8t` package.
 In general, the codebase maintains good quality scores with mostly A's and B's.

 The columns below have been sorted worst to best.
 It can be seen that most of the complexity is in the